machadi/PDL_1920_groupe-7/README.md

 * extraction of csv files through tables from wikipedia pages whose urls are in the wikiurls.txt file of the inputdata directory
 * implementation of some tests to verify a good extraction

+#### Future functionalities
+* statistics on extracted files and tables not taken into account according to the selection criteria of the tables to be extracted
+* automatic testing of file extraction quality

+## Running the tests
+ConvertToCsvTest is in charge of testing the extractor. two methods:
+* convertFromHtml : test if the csv produced are corrects.
+* wikitextVsHtml : Verifies that all relevant tables have been extracted.

 ## Deployment
 run mvn package this Build the project to generate the artefac.